rightthumb/rightthumb-widgets-v0/README.md

 - method 4
     + Use my auto injecting scraping tool (see bellow)

-### Install my scraping tool
+### How to install my scraping tool
 - create a new link.
 - paste the bellow code as the url.
-- view the JavaScript console for instructions.
 ~~~
 javascript:{ var script = document.createElement('script');script.type = 'text/javascript'; if (location.protocol === 'https:') { script.src = 'https://eyeformeta.com/tools/tool.js'; } else { script.src = 'http://eyeformeta.com/tools/tool.js'; } document.head.appendChild(script);}
 ~~~
+- view the JavaScript console for instructions.
-##### example: copy and paste one of the suggestions "hackTool.help( {'tags': 'tables_w_labels'} )" then "copy(hackTool.helper)" and paste in the console.
+    + example: copy and paste one of the suggestions "hackTool.help( {'tags': 'tables_w_labels'} )" then "copy(hackTool.helper)" and paste in the console.
-I also created a chrome extension that scrapes data from webpages in a variety of formats for instant access in apps.
+Note: I also created a chrome extension that scrapes data from webpages in a variety of formats for instant access in apps.
 That is what the databank app does.

 ## Dungeons and Dragons app (dnd.py)
 Created this when I was learning dnd and python.
 I have learned a lot since I created this app.